Ecwid/ecwid-api-docs/includes/_orders.md

 productId | number | Store product ID categoryId |  number  | ID of the category this product belongs to.
 If the product belongs to many categories, categoryID will return the ID of the default product category.
-If the product doesn't belong to any category, `0` is returned price | number | Price of ordered item in the cart productPrice | number | Product price weight |  number | Product weight sku |   string | Product SKU quantity |  number | Amount purchased
+If the product doesn't belong to any category, `0` is returned price | number | Price of ordered item in the cart productPrice | number | Basic product price without options markups, wholesale discounts etc. weight |  number | Product weight sku |   string | Product SKU quantity |  number | Amount purchased